annwhoorma/cvdl-three-awesome-models/README.md

 ### Training without initial weights

-- YOLOv5 trained for 1400 epochs (early stopping due to small improvement over the last 1000 epochs)
+- YOLOv5 trained for 1400 epochs (early stopping due to small improvement over the last 1000 epochs);
 - Last precision: 86%; Last recall: 47%; Last mAP: 29%;
+- Reached 1400th epoch after 1hr 40mins - very slow!

 Maybe if I trained it for even longer, the metrics would increase, but I decided to move on to training with pretrained weights.